Mistakenly Mistaken: The Fine Art of the Boo Boo

 Leadership can feel lonely in the aftermath of a team mistake—especially when reputational stakes are high.
 That’s where coaching becomes invaluable.

-offers a confidential, non-judgmental space to pause, reflect, and regroup.
+An executive coach offers a confidential, non-judgmental space to pause, reflect, and regroup.
 Here’s how coaching can support a leader through these moments:

 Shift from reactivity to reflection.